rkwitt/teaching/SS21/IBCC/VO/README.md

 ## Grading

 Grading is based on **one final exam** at the end of the course.
 This exam will also be held online and is an open-book type exam.
-Exam details will be available towards the end of the summer term.
+Exam details will be available towards the end of the summer term (and will be announced here and by e-mail).

 ## Lecture material